Cataracts in Cats: What Causes Them and How They’re Treated

 Key Takeaways

-These can be caused by genetics, uveitis, eye injuries or trauma, health issues, age, nutritional deficiencies, and toxins.
+Cataracts can be caused by genetics, uveitis, eye injuries or trauma, health issues, age, nutritional deficiencies, and toxins.

 Phacoemulsification is the definitive treatment for cataracts in cats.